 - 2. If this is an ongoing or maintenance project, identify the name and the grant number of the project under which the earlier parts of the project were funded. - 3.
-Describe the wildfire problem and how it will reduce wildfire risk in the project area.

-Provide information about the fire history, current risks and hazards, and number of homes/residents.
-When describing the project include the project size and location, collaborators roles and responsibilities, and fuel removal methods.
-Be specific and detailed.

-4. Describe the prescription for treatment and indicate the title of individual(s) who planned the prescription.
+Describe how your project will reduce wildfire risk in the project area.
+Please provide a specific description of the project including the project size and location, collaborator's roles and responsibilities, planning, education, or fuel treatment methods that are part of the project. - 4.
+Describe how the planning, education or prescription for vegetation treatment was developed and indicate the name of individual(s) who planned the prescription.
 Indicate the specific methods by which the wildfire problem will be addressed and include acres treated.
-Indicate the title of the individual(s) who developed the prescription, their affiliated organization/agency, and relevant credentials.
+Indicate the title of the individual(s) who developed the prescription, their affiliated organization/agency, and relevant credentials. - 5.
+How will the project reduce wildfire hazards in the project area?
+Describe the specific outcomes of the project and indicators of success.